jdereg/json-io/user-guide-writeOptions.md

 >- [ ] Sets the alias for a given class name.
 >#### `WriteOptionsBuilder` aliasTypeName(`Class, String alias`)
 >- [ ] Sets the alias for a given class.
->#### `WriteOptionsBuilder` withExtendedAliases()
->- [ ] All the aliases listed in the resources folder `config/extendedAliases.txt` will be used when writing to shorten the length of the output JSON.
-If you would like to add aliases that stay for the lifecycle of the JVM run, use `WriteOptionsBuilder.addPermanentAlias(Class, String alas)` API.
-All new `WriteOptions` instances will include these aliases.
-To add permanent aliases, that will be there longer than JVM lifecycle, copy the config/extendedAliases.txt file to your config/resources folder and add more alias to it.
-Make sure your file is in the classpath ahead of the one that ships with json-io.jar.

 ### @type
 Used to provide hint to JsonReader to know what Classes to instantiate.
 Frequently, json-io can determine